mlaursen/react-md/packages/icon/README.md

 ## Usage

-Even though the `FontIcon` and `SVGIcon` components are the "main" exports for this package, they are more utilility components and probably won't be used much once you set up your own icon system.
+Even though the `FontIcon` and `SVGIcon` components are the "main" exports for this package, they are more utility components and probably won't be used much once you set up your own icon system.
 The _real_ exports are going to be the `TextIconSpacing` and `IconRotator` components.